The overlooked gene that impacts energy, mood, detox, and long-term resilience.

 Check Your Methylation Status

-Understand your baseline before supplementing:
+Understand your baseline and progress:

 • Genetic: MTHFR, COMT, MTR/MTRR, BHMT variants